Accelerating CFD-Driven Training of Transition and Turbulence Models for Turbine Flows By One-Shot and Real-Time Transformer Integration

 Publication TypeJournal Article

-AuthorsFang Y, Reissmann M, Pacciani R, Zhao Y, Ooi ASH, Marconcini M, Akolekar HD, Sandberg RD
+AuthorsFang Y, Reissmann M, Pacciani R, Zhao Y, Ooi ASH, Marconcini M, Akolekar HD, Sandberg R

 Abstract